opensupporter/osdi-docs/README.md

 		"email_address" : "testy@example.com"
 		"identifiers" : [ "voterlabs:1234" ]
 		"options" : {
-			"update" : true, // update the matched person with included info (true) or use only for matching (false) }
+			"update" : true, // update the matched person with
+			 //included info (true) or use only for matching
+			//(false)
+			}
 	},
 	"donation_date" : "2013-11-19T08:37:48-0600",